AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

 ---
 title: Operating System Scheduling Algorithms
 description: Only one process can run at a time on a single CPU.
-Operating system scheduling algorithms are what allow these processes to take turns running.
+Scheduling algorithms are what allow these processes to take turns running.
 keywords: [operating system scheduling algorithms]
 categories: [computer-science, operating-systems, algorithms]
 lastUpdated: 2021-08-14